kh77/spring-boot-multi-db/README.md

 --------------------------------------------

-2) POSTGRESQL Script and (BarDbConfig.java) with bar prefix in application properties
+2) PostgreSQL Script and (BarDbConfig.java) which has configuration with bar prefix in application.properties

 CREATE DATABASE bar
     WITH